jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 const value = 5 + (2.9 * 4.2) / 3.14; //-> 8.878980891719745
 ```

+## Try it yourself: exercises for further learning

+1. Assign a numeric value to a constant `number` that uses the most complicated, gnarly arithmetic operation you can think of.
+See if you can use all 5 operators!
+2. Assign your first and last names to two separate constants.
+Don't use a space in either binding.
+Use them to assign your full name to its own constant using `+` to join them (don't forget the space!).
+3. Now assign them using a template literal.
+Don't forget: you can't re-assign values to a constant!
+4. Think of a name and value you might want to use as a binding in a program.
+Type the name by itself into the console.
+Use `CTRL+ENTER` to insert a line break and use it in an assignment expression on the second line.
+Now hit `ENTER`.
+What happens?
+Is it what you expected?
+5. What problems do you think mutating a variable's value in a program could cause?

 ### Notes

 [^1]: There is a new `BigInt` data type proposal, but it is not yet part of the JavaScript standard as of November 2019.